vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-to-072x.md

 Before upgrading your node software, review the **[changelogs](https://github.com/vegaprotocol/vega/blob/release/v0.72.x/CHANGELOG.md)** for a list of breaking API changes for each version compared to the previously released version.

 ## Upgrade steps
-To upgrade the network follow the [protocol upgrade documentation](../how-to/upgrade-network.md).

-### Timeout config changes
-You will need to update the timeout defaults for this release.
+1. You will need to update the timeout defaults for this release.
+This will allow the nodes more time to upgrade before timing out.

-If using Visor change the following config:
+a.
+If using Visor change the following config to:

 ```
-maxNumberOfFirstConnectionRetries = 10
+maxNumberOfFirstConnectionRetries = 43200
 ```

-For your core node, change:
+b.
+For your core node, change the config to:

 ```
 [Broker.Socket]
-  DialTimeout = "2m0s"
+  DialTimeout = "24h0m0s"
 ```

+2. To upgrade the network follow the [protocol upgrade documentation](../how-to/upgrade-network.md).

 :::warning Long data-node migration